-Easy, creamy, and delicious spinach dip is the perfect appetizer for any occasion.
+Easy, creamy, and delicious spinach dip bread bowl is the perfect appetizer for any occasion.
 5 minutes and 5 ingredients are all you need to make this crowd-pleasing dip leaving more time with friends and family!

 This post is sponsored by Hidden Valley Ranch but the content and opinions expressed here are my own.